techvraksh/hacktoberfest-indore-2023/README.md

     "image": "https://github.com/<your_github_user_id>.png"
 }
 ```
-**6.** Now save your file, add it to staged area using the commond,
+**6.** Now save your file, add it to staged area using the command,
 ```
 git add .
 ```